in this class

 - Australian Health Practitioner Regulation Agency (AHPRA): Under the National Law, which governs the operations of the National Boards and AHPRA, all registered health practitioners must undertake CPD.
 Health practitioners can record and claim CPD hours with this course if they determine that this course is directed towards maintaining and improving the their competence in their practice.
 For more information, please refer to the CPD standards of relevant National Boards: Psychology Board of Australia, Medical Board of Australia, Nursing and Midwifery Board of Australia, Pharmacy Board of Australia, Chiropractic Board of Australia, Dental Board of Australia, Occupational Therapy Board of Australia, Aboriginal and Torres Strait Islander Health Practice Board of Australia, Optometry Board of Australia, Osteopathy Board of Australia, Physiotherapy Board of Australia, Podiatry Board of Australia, Chinese Medicine Board of Australia, Medical Radiation Practice Board of Australia.

-This course is suitable for health professionals such as mental health clinicians, general practitioners, pharmacists, nurses, social workers, psychologists, counsellors, marriage and family therapists, psychiatrists, psychiatric registrars, schoolteachers (school counsellors), occupational therapists, and health consultants.
-However, anyone who wishes to gain a comprehensive understanding of Anxiety Disorders can benefit from this course.
+This course is suitable for health professionals such as mental health clinicians, general practitioners, pharmacists, nurses, social workers, psychologists, counsellors, marriage and family therapists, psychiatrists, psychiatry registrars, occupational therapists, and health consultants.
+However, anyone who wishes to gain a comprehensive understanding of anxiety disorders can benefit from this course.

 Prerequisites for admission